gomorpheus/morpheus-apidoc/source/includes/_operations.md

 # OPERATIONS

-The Operations API endpoints provide insight into the morpheus appliance, activity, reports and approvals.
+The Operations API endpoints provide insight into the Morpheus appliance, activity, reports and approvals.
 Documentation can be viewed and modified via the [Wiki](#wiki) API.

-These endpoints correspond to the section called **Operations** in the Morpheus UI.